vishnu-r-1995/nearby-friends-service/README.md

 ---

-## License

-The project is licensed under the terms of GNU Lesser General Public License v2.1 (LICENSE.md)

----

 ## 📜 License

-MIT
+The project is licensed under the terms of GNU Lesser General Public License v2.1 (/LICENSE)